-Exercise 8: Can we use compression to transmit data faster than the Shannon capacity?
+Exercise 9: Can we use compression to transmit information faster than the (Shannon) capacity of a channel?
+To transmit data faster than capacity?
 Explain.

 Shannon's work also does not specify how to achieve capacity.
-However, Shannon's work does hint that using error-correcting codes with long codewords (to be discussed later) should allow us to achieve arbitrarily-low error rates as long as we information rate to less than the channel capacity.
+However, Shannon's work does hint that using error-correcting codes with long codewords (to be discussed later) should allow us to achieve arbitrarily-low error rates as long as we limit the information rate to less than the channel capacity.

-Exercise 9: What is the channel capacity of a 4 kHz channel with an SNR of 30dB?
+Exercise 10: What is the channel capacity of a 4 kHz channel with an SNR of 30dB?